shahzadnaeem/js-debug/README.md

   - [VSCode Node Debugging](https://code.visualstudio.com/docs/nodejs/nodejs-debugging)
   - [VSCode Browser Debugging](https://code.visualstudio.com/docs/nodejs/browser-debugging)

+## Important Note

+Please ensure that you restart VSCode in the correct directory below when you are trying out debugging for either `node` or `browser`.
+If you do not, debugging may not work correctly

 ## Node.js Debugging

 The `node` directory has examples of how to debug Javascript and Jasmine tests that are run using node.js